claymager/idris2-pkgs/README.md

 Assuming no dependencies have changed, a version bump in a TOML file is very easy.
  - Update the version number
  - Update `rev` to point to the target commit
- - Comment out the old `sha256`
+ - Remove the old `sha256`
+ - Run a build command
- - Get the correct `sha256` as though we were installing.
+ - Get the correct `sha256`